MatthewStandish/PWA-text-editor/README.md

 ## Description

-This repository contains a text editor application that runs in the browser as a Progressive Web App (PWA).
-It features data persistence techniques using IndexedDB as a redundancy option and functions offline.
-The application is deployed to Heroku using the Heroku Deployment Guide on The Full-Stack Blog.
+This is a text editor application that runs in the browser as a Progressive Web App (PWA).
+It features data persistence techniques using IndexedDB and can be downloaded to function offline.

 ## Table of Contents